-So, with that awareness, you and I should stop and listen to what is being said.
+So, with that awareness, maybe you and I should stop and listen to what is being said.
 Is your inner voice sarcastic?
 Critical?
 Mean?
-Is it affirming or damaging?

 Mine alternates between kind, soft, and lovely and sad, tired, and hopeful.
+Sometimes it is critical.
 What about your voice?
 Is it angry and resentful?
 Is it blah with a dose of give up?

 Maybe your inner dialogue is a mixture of You can do it and You are a horrible person.
 Let’s change it.

 Just like what you read, what you watch or see through your eye gate and what you say, your inner voice is an instruction manual.